descawed/galsdk/README.md

 # galsdk
 Editor and utilities for the PSX game Galerians (1999).
-Requires Python 3.12.
+Requires Python 3.12 or 3.13.

 ## Setup
 Packaged releases for Windows are available on the [Releases](https://github.com/descawed/galsdk/releases) tab.